Accra Academy

-Accra Academy is a non-denominational day and boarding boys' school.
-It is located at Bubuashie near Kaneshie in the Greater Accra Region, Ghana.
-The school was established as a private secondary educational institution in 1931 and gained the status of a Government-Assisted School in 1950.
-It was the first private academy to be established in the Gold Coast, and is regarded as one of the foremost secondary educational institutions in Ghana.
+Accra Academy is a boys' high school located at Bubuashie near Kaneshie in the Greater Accra Region, Ghana.
+It admits both boarding and day students.
+Founded as a private school in 1931, it gained the status of a Government-Assisted School in 1950.

 The academy runs courses in business, general science, general arts, agricultural science and visual arts, leading to the award of a West African Senior School Certificate.

 The academy's founders provided tuition to students who wanted a secondary-grade education but who did not have financial support to enable them do so.
 The first principal and co-founder, Kofi Konuah periodically travelled to some of the major towns in each region of the country to organize entrance examinations for students, so as to offer the brilliant but needy among them the opportunity of education in the Accra Academy.
 The academy no longer offers special admission to brilliant but needy students but, as per a 2005 general directive from the Ghana Education Service, admits its students through a school selection placement system.

-Accra Academy was ranked 8th out of the top 100 best high schools in Africa by Africa Almanac in 2003, based upon quality of education, student engagement, strength and activities of alumni, school profile, internet and news visibility.
-Amongst its unique achievements include; being the first senior high school to have produced successive Chief Justices of Ghana, and the only school at the moment to have produced successive Ghanaian speakers of parliament.
-It is also the first school to have produced a head of state and a deputy head of state in the same government in Ghana.
+Accra Academy was ranked 8th out of the top 100 high schools in Africa by Africa Almanac in 2003, based upon quality of education, student engagement, strength and activities of alumni, school profile, internet and news visibility.
+Amongst its achievements include; being the first school to have produced successive Chief Justices of Ghana, and the only school to have produced successive Ghanaian Speakers of Parliament.
+It is also the first school to have produced a head of government and a deputy head of government in the same Ghanaian government.

 History

-The academy was founded by Messrs.Kofi George Konuah, Samuel Neils Awuletey, Gottfried Narku Alema and James Akwei Halm-Addo on July 20, 1931, at Mantse Agbonaa, a suburb of James Town in Accra.
+Start in Ellen House (1931-1961)

-Start in Ellen House
+Accra Academy was founded by Messrs.
+Kofi George Konuah, Samuel Neils Awuletey, Gottfried Narku Alema and James Akwei Halm-Addo on 20 July 1931, at Mantse Agbonaa, a suburb of James Town in Accra.
+They founded the academy with an initial capital pooled from their individual contributions.
+Their aim of founding the academy was to provide access to education for students who could not enroll at the limited existing schools due to financial constraints.
+For this reason, the founders instituted a fee installment policy to encourage and support these disadvantaged students to enroll at the academy.

 The academy's founders operated the school from a one-storey house that provided classrooms for the students.
 The facility was named Ellen House after its leaser, Ellen Buckle.
 Ellen was the widow of Vidal J. Buckle, a lawyer and Gold Coast elite, who built the property.
-The academy began work with a student enrolment of 19, distributed into Forms 1 through to 3.
-The founders of the academy together with M. F. Dei-Anang and S.S.
-Sackey comprised the pioneer teaching staff of the school.
+The academy began work with a student enrolment of 19.
+The founders of the academy along with two others; M. F. Dei-Anang and S.S.
+Sackey, comprised the pioneer teaching staff of the school.
+The academy operated as a day-school till it began accommodating students in Claremont House in 1935, a single-storey building adjoining Ellen House, also a property leased out by Ellen Buckle.